How Flawed Science Is Undermining Good Medicine

 Tom Murphy was a healthy rugby player diagnosed with ALS in his 50s. ....
 With his doctor's help he signs up for an experimental treatment with a drug called dexpramipexole, or "Dex."
 At first, he's very hopeful, and it seems to be helping him, but they run the tests and figure out that it actually doesn't work.
 In fact none of the ALS drugs work.
 I focus on Tom Murphy because he's a victim of the system here — of these failures.

 What happened in the case of ALS was there were at least a dozen drugs that had been tried in a handful of small studies — way too small — of animals.
 And they all seemed to have some sort of promise — some of them went into very large clinical trials.
 We spent tens of millions of dollars developing these drugs, and they all failed.
-There's a group in Cambridge Massachusetts — the ALS Therapy Development Institute — that went back and reviewed all these studies and realized all the initial studies were wrong.
+There's a group in Cambridge, Mass. — the ALS Therapy Development Institute — that went back and reviewed all these studies and realized all the initial studies were wrong.
 They used very few mice.
 They weren't thinking enough about the different genetics of the mice.
-And a lot of other problems. ....
+And a lot of other problems. ...
 This therapy institute came away thinking none of these drug candidates were really realistic.

 On the ways the scientific enterprise in Charles Darwin's time was very different

 Darwin was very interesting.
 It took him decades to come up with his theory of evolution and he was not in a hurry — he was studying barnacles, he was studying birds, all sorts of things.
-He felt no pressure to publish until somebody came up with a similar idea, and he decided, 'hmmm ... maybe I do want to be first. ..."
+He felt no pressure to publish until somebody came up with a similar idea, and he decided, 'Hmmm ... maybe I do want to be first. ..."
 But we're not in that world anymore.
 Things are very competitive, very fast-paced.
 So the competitive world of biomedicine is shaping this problem of evidence that can't be replicated a lot.

 On why the delight that's long been an intrinsic part of science can disappear over time — and why that's bad

 I think a lot of people go into science out of a sense of wonder.
-But ... as time goes on people feel the career pressures, and they realize it isn't just about exploring and having big ideas.
+But ... as time goes on, people feel the career pressures, and they realize it isn't just about exploring and having big ideas.
 They have to have research that helps them progress toward their first job, toward tenure, then the next grant, and so on.
 Those pressures are different from just, sort of, exploring and understanding fundamental biology....
-And the less you're focussing on delight, the less maybe you're aiming at the truth and the more you are, inadvertently, often aiming at other goals — career goals, financial goals and so on.
+And the less you're focusing on delight, the less maybe you're aiming at the truth and the more you are, inadvertently, often aiming at other goals — career goals, financial goals and so on.
 This may give you a fruitful life as an individual, but may produce less value to us as a society.

 On how the public should respond when they hear of a big biomedical advance